shivanshdave/2020-432/projects/project1/approved_proposals.md

-`10-S` | Farrah Gao | Health Indicators and the Prediction of Premature Births and Infant Mortality `11-P` | Emily Hannon and Jasmine Olvany | Exploring the Connection between Human Population and Sea Otter Health `12-S` | Logan Harper | *Unnamed project on diabetes using the National Health Interview Survey* `17-P` | Shiying Liu and Yiheng Pan | Predicting Total Cholesterol using Demographics, Nutrients and Smoking Status `18-S` | Noah Lorincz-Comi | Predicting Absenteeism at Work `20-S` | Stephanie Merlino Barr | *Unnamed project using County Health Rankings to study infant mortality*
+`10-S` | Farrah Gao | Health Indicators and the Prediction of Premature Births and Infant Mortality `11-P` | Emily Hannon and Jasmine Olvany | Exploring the Connection between Human Population and Sea Otter Health `12-S` | Logan Harper | *Unnamed project on diabetes using the National Health Interview Survey* `13-S` | Vanessa Ho | Poor Physical Health as related to Obesity, Activity, Mental Illness, and Insurance `17-P` | Shiying Liu and Yiheng Pan | Predicting Total Cholesterol using Demographics, Nutrients and Smoking Status `18-S` | Noah Lorincz-Comi | Predicting Absenteeism at Work `20-S` | Stephanie Merlino Barr | *Unnamed project using County Health Rankings to study infant mortality*